ML for the hKLM at the 2nd Detector: Introduction

 \section{Introduction}

-This research studies a potential hadronic calorimeter for the second detector at the future Electron Ion Collider (EIC)~\cite{kelleher2026designexpectedperformancehklm}.
-This detector would consist of alternating steel and scintillator layers, similar to the proposed CORE detector~\cite{CORE:2022rso} and the Belle II KLM detector.
+This research studies a potential hadronic calorimeter for the second detector at the EIC~\cite{kelleher2026designexpectedperformancehklm}.
+This detector would consist of alternating steel and scintillator layers, similar to the proposed CORE detector~\cite{CORE} and the Belle II KLM detector~\cite{Wang:2003bm}.
 In addition to $K_L$ and muon identification (MuID), the detector would function as a hadronic calorimeter for neutral hadrons, primarily $K_L$ and neutrons.
-A key feature of this research is the utilization of machine learning techniques for each part of the study: Normalizing flows are used to improve the scintillator optical photon simulation; Graph Neural-Networks use the low-level detector response to perform particle identification and calorimetry; and bayesian optimization is used to investigate the tradeoffs between competing performance metrics.
+A key feature of this research is the utilization of machine learning techniques for each part of the study: Normalizing flows (NF) are used to improve the scintillator optical photon simulation; GNNs use the low-level detector response to perform particle identification and calorimetry; and bayesian optimization is used to investigate the tradeoffs between competing performance metrics.